-- Manage owners, users & permissions: Every GSC property needs an owner who can grant permissions to other users, each of whom has different rights and capabilities.
-There are two types of permissions: full permission gives the user access to all Search Console data and the ability to add users; restricted permission allows the user to view data but not add new users.
+- Manage owners, users & permissions: Every GSC property needs an owner who can grant permissions to other users on their team, each of whom has different rights and capabilities.
+There are two types of permissions: full permission gives the user complete access to all Search Console data and the ability to add or remove users; restricted permission allows the user to view data but not add new users.

 Recent Updates to Google Search Console

-Like any good tool, GSC is constantly evolving to serve site-owners and searchers better.
+Like any good tool for SEO, Search Console is constantly evolving to serve site-owners and searchers better.

-Here’s a quick timeline of new Google Search Console changes during 2020:
+Here’s a quick Google Search Console Guide to changes during 2020:

 January 2021 – Google News Performance Report